Huang Poren: Attitude and approach to creation and craft

 One mold can reproduce one or two bronze sculptures.
 Most artists use the same mold to reproduce all versions of bronze sculptures, whether there are twenty or thirty versions.
 Molds can only be used for a certain period of time; most artists use molds continuously, considering replacement only after severe deformation because the bronze sculpture produced will be rather different than the original.
 Although most people cannot find differences with the naked eye, the artist can definitely spot them.
 Some sculptures have ninety-nine, 200, or more versions, where the same mold is used; however, Huang Poren insists that a mold can only be used twice, at most.

 Therefore, if a bronze sculpture has twenty versions, he would have to make the mold ten times.
 While this requires a lot of time and work, Huang Poren insists on this.
 His demands towards the completeness of his works are very high, not allowing even 0.01% of error.
 Since any slight difference can change the entire feeling, so each version of the sculpture are in line with what he wants, maintaining the best artistic quality.

-Huang Poren is an extremely picky artist; if he is not satisfied with the artwork reproduced (if there are too many differences from that of the original) by the copper factory, He will ask the copper factory to reproduce another, absorbing all additional costs.
-Very few sculptors do this, even if they are not satisfied, they will not return the end product.
-This is why sometimes it takes Huang Poren more than four months to produce a sculpture.
-He also insists on not hiring assistants, so he only sleeps four hours a day, resting only on Chinese New Years.
-Apart from that, he is always working, making sure the proportion of the lines and blocks of every piece are what he desires.